Corbin Carroll Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Corbin Carroll and his .633 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starting pitcher Seth Lugo and the San Diego Padres at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll and his .571 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starting pitcher Joe Musgrove and the San Diego Padres at Chase Field, Saturday at 8:10 PM ET.

 Corbin Carroll Game Info & Props vs. the Padres